makidoll/hifi-obs-streaming/README.md

 - Install [High Fidelity](https://highfidelity.com)
 - Install [OBS](https://obsproject.com)
 - Install [Node.js](https://nodejs.org/en) (for [Linux](https://nodejs.org/en/download/package-manager))
-- Knowledge on how to [portforward](https://portforward.com/router.htm)
+- Knowledge on how to [port forward](https://portforward.com/router.htm)

-## 1. Basic explaination
+## 1. Basic explanation

-You'll open up a script that opens a HTTP server which takes an FFmpeg output, then relays it to a WebSocket server that it'll host aswell.
-If you host this at home, you'll have to open up a websocket port over TCP but you won't need to open any ports for streaming to the relay server because it's running on localhost.
+You'll open up a script that opens a HTTP server which takes an FFmpeg output, then relays it to a WebSocket server that it'll host as well.
+If you host this at home, you'll have to open up a web socket port over TCP but you won't need to open any ports for streaming to the relay server because it's running on localhost.

-Then in HiFi, you'll have to spawn in an entity and change the user data to match your IP and websocket port.
+Then in HiFi, you'll have to spawn in an entity and change the user data to match your IP and web socket port.

 ## 2. Opening the relay server